lookit/lookit-docs/docs/source/researchers-use-api.rst

 METHOD NOT ALLOWED.
 Not permitted via the API.

 -------------
-Organizations
+Labs
 -------------

-Viewing the list of organizations
+Viewing the list of labs
 ---------------------------------
-GET /api/v1/organizations/
+GET /api/v1/labs/

 Permissions: Must be authenticated.